Domanrovil/Domanrovil/README.md

 ### Glad to see you here!
-I am a data analyst with experience in full-stack and database development.
-My focus is on using Python, SQL, and Excel, alongside business intelligence tools like Tableau, to create actionable insights for my clients.
-With my passion for volunteering, I have also had the opportunity to apply my skills to build a full-stack volunteer management system while updating their website as a capstone project with my friends.

-My education and experience have allowed me to develop a strong foundation in data modeling, database design, and data analysis.
-Additionally, I possess the skills to develop back-end systems that can handle large-scale data processing, manage complex data structures, and build data pipelines to support data-driven applications.
-My passion for designing systems that are efficient yet scalable has helped me to create databases that are optimized for fast retrieval and processing of data.
+I am data analyst with experience in full-stack development, I specialize in using Python, SQL, Excel, and business intelligence tools such as Tableau to generate actionable insights.
+My education and experience have given me a strong foundation in data modeling, database design, and data analysis, and I am skilled in developing back-end systems that can manage complex data structures and handle large-scale data processing.
+Through my passion for designing efficient and scalable systems, I create databases that are optimized for fast data retrieval and processing.
+I love working with non-profit organizations and giving my time to work alongside incredible individuals trying to make a the world a better place.
+I am always seeking to expand my knowledge and stay up-to-date with the latest technologies.

-I take pride in my ability to work collaboratively and communicate complex technical concepts to stakeholders.
-Through my volunteering experience, I have honed my skills in project management, teamwork, and customer service, which enable me to deliver outstanding results for my clients.
-Furthermore, I love to stay up to date with emerging technologies and frequently explore new opportunities to expand my knowledge.